stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/02-database-repository.md

 # Creating the model

-Our catalog micro service will expose a Catalog endpoint that returns products so you will use a Java Interface to represent the contract that other services can use to interact with this service.
+Our catalog microservice will expose a Catalog endpoint that returns products so you will use a Java Interface to represent the contract that other services can use to interact with this service.

 Let's create the interface called `Product.java` by first creating an empty file by clicking on ``src/main/java/com/redhat/coolstore/model/Product.java``{{open}}